qaul/qaul.net/doc/Android.md

 	export PATH="$PATH:$HOME/Android/Sdk/platform-tools

-To build socat one needs an NDK which is not newer than NDK 13b.
-NDK 13b can be downloaded from this source: https://developer.android.com/ndk/downloads/older_releases.html
+To build qaul.net one needs the NDK version NDK 13b.
+NDK 13b can be downloaded from the Android web site: https://developer.android.com/ndk/downloads/older_releases.html

-When building with this NDK, the folder 'sysroot' needs to be set manually as a symbolic link to the correct platform target

-	# open a terminal and cd into your NDK direktory.
-	# create a symbolic link as sysroot to your platform
-	ln -s platforms/android-9/arch-arm sysroot
+Ubuntu 14.04 only:
+Ubuntu runs a CMake version which is smaller than 3.6.0.
+For the build to succeed one needs to change one line in the file
+$NDK_HOME/build/cmake/android.toolchain.cmake in the NDK 13b.
+Change the following line in the file
+$NDK_HOME/build/cmake/android.toolchain.cmake

+	cmake_minimum_required(VERSION 3.6.0)

+change the line into

+	#cmake_minimum_required(VERSION 3.6.0)
+	cmake_minimum_required(VERSION 3.5.0)

 Get the source